MANDYTSANG007/react-sea-turtle/README.md

 Please note that currently, this app is a front-end only React app designed to showcase my front-end development skills.
 I'm always exploring new ways to improve and enhance the app.
 In the future, I may add additional features such as a testimonial feature, which would allow customers to leave feedback on their dining experience.
 I'm also open to the possibility of developing the back-end to create a more robust and fully-functional application.

 ## Author
 Mandy Tsang is the author of this application.
-Find additional work on Mandy's [Github profile.](https://github.com/MANDYTSANG007).
+Find additional work on Mandy's [Github profile.](https://github.com/MANDYTSANG007) or check out her portfolio at [mandytsang.com](https://mandytsang.com).

 ## License
 This project is licensed under the MIT License - see [MIT](https://opensource.org/licenses/MIT)